jzielinski47/avs-inteligent-traffic-control/readme.md

 ```
 > Replace `input.json` and `output.json` with the actual file paths you want to use.

-### Fullstack application setup
+### Fullstack web application setup
-I've also prepared a full-stack application consisting of a REST API server and frontend to better visualize and track the traffic control system.
+I've also prepared a full-stack application consisting of a REST API server and the frontend GUI to better visualize and track the traffic control system.

 To run the server
 1. Navigate to the `server` folder: